douglas-shanks/solvers/diffusion_solver/README.md

 --------------------

-1D and 2D test programs to solve the heat equation with Dirichlet boundary conditions and initial condition
+1D and 2D test programs to solve the heat equation with Dirichlet boundary conditions and given initial condition.
+The initial conditions given below allow one to have a closed form solution for the analytical solution allowing the error to be computed.

 1D: